 |It can stop your attacker, but it’s a non-lethal weapon if used well hitting on pressure points||Training to use and learn techniques and pressure points is required|

-This self-defense keychain weapon was developed by Japanese karate master Takayuki Kubota.
-It’s usually made of hard plastic or metal and it has a similar size to a pen, about 5.5 inches long and half an inch thick.
+This self-defense weapon was developed by Japanese karate master Takayuki Kubota.
+It’s usually made of hard plastic or metal and it is similar in size to a pen, about 5.5 inches long and half an inch thick.
+It is usually attached to a keychain for easy access.

-The Kubotan keychain consists of a spike attached to a keychain, which was created to train female officers to confront dangerous situations by striking the attacker in strategic pressure points.
+The Kubotan keychain was created to train female officers to confront dangerous situations by striking the attacker in strategic pressure points.

-The Kubotan is a very practical tool, you can carry it in your pocket or in your purse and have it ready to use rapidly, in case you feel unsafe walking alone or find yourself under attack.
+This is a very practical tool, you can carry it in your pocket or in your purse and have it ready to use rapidly, in case you feel unsafe walking alone or find yourself under attack.
+In a way, it works just like a tactical pen, though it is less sharp and designed to be used on pressure points rather than to break things.

 The Kubotan can’t be taken in carry-on luggage, but the TSA does approve it for checked baggage.